"Autism Specialist" Blasted by

 Vowell's report tore Bradstreet's "mercury toxicity" activities to shreds:

 - Colten’s first mercury test was a hair test, conducted on April 29, 2000. . . .
 The April 29, 2000 hair test for mercury demonstrated a low level of mercury in Colten’s hair, but one within the reference range of normal for the laboratory, and one well below the 90th percentile for U.S. children ages six to eight [1:240]

 - Colten’s first urine test for mercury exposure was a post-provocation challenge test conducted on July 21, 2000.
 Prior to collecting the urine, Colten was administered 100 mg of DMSA, a chelating agent.
-The results were reported by Doctor’s Data laboratory as “very elevated,” at 11 µg/g creatinine. . . .
+The results were reported by the laboratory the chelationist used as “very elevated,” at 11 µg/g creatinine. . . .
 However, the reference ranges for this test were based on subjects who were not chelated before measurement of their urinary mercury.
-Although the Doctor’s Data laboratory reported Colten’s results as “very elevated,” applying the correct reference range placed Colten’s post-chelation mercury level in the range of normal pre-chelation [1:240-241].
+Although this laboratory reported Colten’s results as “very elevated,” applying the correct reference range placed Colten’s post-chelation mercury level in the range of normal pre-chelation [1:240-241].

 - A post-chelation urine sample, taken on April 24, 2006, reported that any mercury present was below the detection limit.
 Another post-chelation urine sample, taken on June 26, 2008, was reported by another laboratory as well below the reference range for mercury.
 Another post-chelation urine sample, taken on September 25, 2006, found no detectable mercury [1:241].

 - Colten’s blood mercury levels were tested on five occasions, all with findings in the normal range.
 [September 21, 2000, December 10, 2004, April 29, 2005, and June 26 and December 11, 2006] [1:241]